Self-dual quasiperiodic percolation

 Random percolation is a foundational topic in statistical physics with many practical applications across engineering and science, as well as the subject of a series of exact results.
-These include the mapping between percolation and the $q$-state Potts model with $q\rightarrow 1$~\cite{Kasteleyn1969,Wu1978}, conformal invariance at the critical point~\cite{Cardy1992,Langlands1994,Smirnov2001,Duminil-Copin2020}, and a proven percolation threshold of $p=1/2$ for square lattice bond percolation~\cite{Kesten1980}.
+These include the mapping between percolation and the $Q$-state Potts model with $Q\rightarrow 1$~\cite{Kasteleyn1969,Wu1978}, conformal invariance at the critical point~\cite{Cardy1992,Langlands1994,Smirnov2001,Duminil-Copin2020}, and a proven percolation threshold of $p=1/2$ for square lattice bond percolation~\cite{Kesten1980}.
 Random percolation models are constructed by occupying bonds or sites of a lattice according to a probability distribution.
 One then asks if an infinite connected cluster is present in the limit of an infinite lattice.
-In this letter, we study a model in which the pattern of which bonds are occupied is deterministic and quasiperiodic rather than random, which opens the door to a different universality class for the percolation phase transition.